Visit OSMP.org to learn more about Open Space and Mountain Parks and the sensitive natural areas it manages. Photo by Tevis Morrow.

 Community members are encouraged to secure trash and livestock

 Community members are encouraged to help protect bears by ensuring trash containers are locked, because bears that come into town for food and find it are more likely to stay.
-If they stay, bears are at risk of being killed for a number of reasons, including being hit by vehicles, being electrocuted by power poles, ingesting harmful chemicals and losing their natural fear of people, which may get them euthanized by wildlife officers to protect public safety.
+If they stay, bears are at risk of being killed for a number of reasons, including being hit by vehicles, being electrocuted by power poles, ingesting harmful chemicals and losing their natural fear of people, which may result in euthanizing by wildlife officers.

-Community members should also be aware that livestock and bird feeders can attract bears.
+Community members should also be aware that livestock, fruit trees and bird feeders can attract bears.
 In the past few years there has been an increase in the number of goats preyed on by bears.
-Keep goats, chickens and bees in secure, safe locations that are protected from bears.
-Hummingbird feeders are also easily accessible and calorically rich for bears, and it is recommended community members remove bird feeders while bears are active.
-To learn more, visit bouldercolorado.gov/black-bears-and-mountain-lions.
+Keep goats, chickens and bees in secure, protected locations.
+Hummingbird feeders are also easily accessible and calorically rich for bears, and it is recommended to remove bird feeders while bears are active.
+Learn more at bouldercolorado.gov/black-bears-and-mountain-lions.